Updated November 2024

 Conclusion

-There are a lot of ways to invest in real estate.
+There are many ways to invest in real estate.
+Publically traded and non-traded REITs, syndicates, private debt funds, and core/core plus private equity funds each provide a different way to generate passive income from real estate.
 The right one should balance your investment objectives, risk tolerance, time horizon, and net worth.

-A value-add or opportunistic private equity fund may provide the right blend of growth and income to diversify existing income-oriented investments.
+A value add or opportunistic private equity fund may provide the right blend of growth and income to diversify existing income-oriented investments.
 A Reg A+ “mini-IPO” may be a better fit if you have a long time horizon and don’t meet the accreditation requirements just yet.

 About Caliber